Funding & Awards

 The University offers a number of University of Manitoba Graduate Fellowships (UMGFs) to MSc and PhD students.
 These competitive awards are open to all such students regardless of citizenship.
-The UMGF has a value of $12,000 per year for masters students and $16,000 per year for doctoral students.
-It can be held for the first two years of MSc study.
+The UMGF has a value of $14,000 per year for master’s students and $18,000 per year for doctoral students.

-At the PhD level, the UMGF can be held for up to a total of the first four years.
-If, however, a student receives the UMGF at the MSc level, the years of eligibility at the PhD level will be decreased by the duration of time the award was held during MSc studies.
+UMGF can be held for up to two years of MSc study, and up to four years at the PhD level.
+If, however, a student receives UMGF support at the MSc level, the years of eligibility at the PhD level will be decreased, as the maximum duration of UMGF support for any student is five years.